tillitis/tillitis-key1/hw/application_fpga/fw/README.md

-In "running", the loaded device app is measured, the Compound Device Identifier (CDI) is computed, we do some cleanup of firmware data structures, flip to application mode, and finally start the app, which ends the firmware state machine.
+In "running", the loaded device app is measured, the Compound Device Identifier (CDI) is computed, we do some cleanup of firmware data structures, enable the system calls, and finally start the app, which ends the firmware state machine.
+Hardware guarantees that we leave firmware mode automatically when the program counter leaves ROM.

 The device app is now running in application mode.
-There is no other means of getting back from application mode to firmware mode than resetting/power cycling the device.
-Note that ROM is still accessible in the memory map, so it's still possible to execute firmware code in application mode, but with no privileged access.
+We can, however, return to firmware mode (excepting access to the UDS) by doing system calls.
+Note that ROM is still readable, but is now hardware protected from execution, except through the system call mechanism.

+### Golden path

 Firmware loads the application at the start of RAM (`0x4000_0000`).
 It use a part of the special FW\_RAM for its own stack.

 When reset is released, the CPU starts executing the firmware.
-It begins by clearing all CPU registers, clears all FW\_RAM, sets up a stack for itself there, and then jumps to `main()`.
+It begins in `start.S` by clearing all CPU registers, clears all FW\_RAM, sets up a stack for itself there, and then jumps to `main()`.
+Also included in the assembly part of firmware is an interrupt handler for the system calls, but the handler is not yet enabled.

-Beginning at `main()` it sets up the "system calls", then fills the entire RAM with pseudo random data and setting up the RAM address and data hardware scrambling with values from the True Random Number Generator (TRNG).
+Beginning at `main()` it fills the entire RAM with pseudo random data and setting up the RAM address and data hardware scrambling with values from the True Random Number Generator (TRNG).
 It then waits for data coming in through the UART.

 Typical expected use scenario: